¨Travel is glamorous only in retrospect¨

 When Do Airlines Change Flight Schedules?

-- extended or even sometimes reduced how long your trip lasts, or
+- Extended or even sometimes reduced how long your trip lasts.

-- and this is my pet peeve, eliminated a non-stop flight, and re-booked you on a connecting flight.
+- This is my pet peeve, eliminated a non-stop flight, and re-booked you on a connecting flight.

 Airlines sell tickets as much as 11 months in advance but rarely end up flying the same schedules they sold.
 (Note: Most of these changes are relatively minor, like a ten-minute change in departure time).

 Airlines tend to make wide-scale schedule changes every couple of months.
 As a result, you may want to consider waiting to buy a ticket until a couple of months in advance if you want to ensure that you will fly the same flight as the one you purchased.
-You are also less likely to see significant flight changes on a route that has many flights every day (i.e., Miami-New York, Chicago-Los Angeles, etc.)
+You are also less likely to see significant flight changes on a route with many flights every day (i.e., Miami-New York, Chicago-Los Angeles, etc.).

-What To Do If the Airline Schedule Changes Don’t Work for You?
+What To Do If the Flight Schedule Changes Don’t Work for You?

 If the departure time or flight duration is changed by more than an hour (two hours in the case of Delta Airlines) and/or the routing is changed, you: